CSCfi/csc-user-guide/docs/apps/julia.md

 julia = "1.8"
 ```

-We can use `ArgParse.jl` to create a command-line client `src/cli.jl` for the package.
+We can use `ArgParse` package to create a command-line client `src/cli.jl` for the package.

 ```
 using ArgParse